 All habitable rooms should be capable of direct illumination by natural light sufficient to allow normal daytime activity without the need for additional artificial lighting.
 Total glazed area should be equivalent to at least 1/10th of the floor area and is to be provided with a direct view to the outside environment.
-(Light tubes are not acceptable).
+(Light tubes are not acceptable unless there is a communal living area with such a view).